The Supreme Court rules Yeshiva University must recognize student LGBTQ group for now

 "At the end of the day, Yeshiva University students will have a club for peer support this year, and the sky is not going to fall down.
 No longer will students be denied a safe and supportive space on campus to be together," she added.

-Eric Baxter, an attorney for Yeshiva University, said in a statement that the school would return to state court.
+Rabbi Ari Berman, president of Yeshiva University, said in a statement that the university would follow the Supreme Court's instruction to return to state court.

-"Today the Supreme Court instructed Yeshiva University to make an additional effort to get the New York courts to grant them emergency relief and made clear that if that protection is not provided, they can return to the Supreme Court to seek its protection again.
-We will follow the Court's instruction," Baxter said.
+"Every faith-based university in the country has the right to work with its students, including its LGBTQ students, to establish the clubs, places and spaces that fit within its faith tradition.
+Yeshiva University simply seeks that same right of self-determination," Berman said.

+"At the same time, as our commitment to and love for our LGBTQ students are unshakeable, we continue to extend our hand in invitation to work together to create a more inclusive campus life consistent with our Torah values," he added.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.